inoutgg/jetlog.dart/example/README.md

 ### This directory contains project examples

-* [stdout_example.dart] example shows how to redirect debug/info to stdout and warning/error/fatal to stderr
+* [stdout_example.dart](stdout_example.dart) provides example how to redirect debug/trace/info to stdout and warning/error/fatal to stderr